EggPool/BismuthHowto/Mining/Miner_Version_3.md

 The longuer the gpu runs, the more hash you usually get.
 But the more you risk to give stalled shares.
 This measure takes that into account to optimize a meaningfull setting, not just the best displayed hash rate, but the one that will give you the more shares.

+# Benchmarking

+add `--action=benchmark`
+If you run it with -i 100,0,0,0 for instance, it will only benchmark the first gpu.
+Reports hashrate and mhu for the current setting.
+Usefull if you xant to try different clocks settings from a script to find the best one.

 # Optionnal Command Line params
 run `./EggMinerGpuLin3 -h` to see available switches.